arnispen/wsidh/README.md

 The script rebuilds each preset (`wsidh512`, `wsidh768`, `wsidh1024`) with the active `WITH_AVX2`/`WITH_KYBER` settings, runs `./wsidh_bench --summary`, prints a consolidated table, and finally restores the original variant so your working tree stays consistent.
 Use this whenever you retune noise bounds or land a new optimization so the entire family stays in sync.

+**Tip:** very small trial counts (e.g., 10) have a high variance because a single outlier dominates the average.
+Use at least a few hundred trials—preferably ≥1000—for stable cycle numbers when gauging progress.

 ## Kyber Comparison

-Set `WITH_KYBER=1` (and optionally `WITH_AVX2=1`) when building `wsidh_bench` to pull PQClean’s Kyber implementations into the binary.
-The benchmark then times Kyber512/768/1024 in the same harness and prints their sizes and cycle counts next to WSIDH.
-When Kyber isn’t linked, the harness prints the official submitter numbers instead so you can still see the targets.
+Kyber is linked by default, so every benchmark run automatically times Kyber512/768/1024 in the same harness and prints their sizes and cycle counts next to WSIDH.
+If the PQClean sources are missing, the harness falls back to the official reference numbers so you still have a target to compare against.
+Use the `WITH_AVX2` flag to decide whether both schemes should run in scalar or AVX2 mode, and remember to rebuild after flipping it.
 ## Notes & TODOs

 - `poly.c` retains straightforward arithmetic; once functionality stabilizes we can swap in Montgomery reductions or precomputed tables.